vinsan14249/Software-Data-Analytics/README.md

-# Software-Data-Analytics
+### Software-Data-Analytics

 ## Data Analytics  :

-1. Visualization :              Task is pending
-2. Data Analytics :
+1. Data Analytics :
     * PlotProgram.py  :        Task is done
     * ManipulationProgram.py :   Task is done

-3. A programming question based on python. : Task is done
+2. A programming question based on python. : Task is done

  	BinaryStringsSet : Program that takes two arguments n and k and prints all binary strings of length n that contain k zero bits, one per line.
 The program:
          Must be called binary.py